 - the presumption of innocence until proven guilty and that

-[*The CJS has replaced “beyond reasonable doubt” with “sure”, a mistake in my opinion, but the sentiment is supposed to be essentially the same].
+[*The CJS has replaced “beyond reasonable doubt” with “being sure of guilt”, a mistake in my opinion, but the principle is supposed to be essentially the same].

 These are the foundation stones of our justice system and should prevail at all times.

 It must be understood and accepted that, in any human system, mistakes will be made.
 The whole idea of a system of appeal is to act as a safety net to catch those mistakes.
 In the Criminal Justice System it is there to acknowledge the fact that errors will occur and to correct wrongful convictions and miscarriages of justice.

 That is why the Court of Criminal Appeal was established in 1907 and was given the power to set aside (“quash” or “overturn”) the jury’s verdict when it was deemed:

 “unreasonable or cannot be supported having regard to the evidence”.